 The Canadian Journal of Regional Science began publication in 1978 at the Regional and Urban Studies Centre, Institute of Public Affairs, Dalhousie University under the co-editorship of Andrew S. Harvey and William J. Coffey.
 In 1988 the editorship (and production) moved to INRS-Urbanisation at the Université du Québec a Montréal with Professor Jacques Ledent as editor.

 Beginning with Volume 16 (1993), production of the journal moved to the Department of Economics, University of New Brunswick with William J. Milne serving as editor.
-Christopher Bryant of the Université de Montréal took over as editor with Volume 20 (1997) and continued through Volume 33 (2010).
-During those years production was overseen Assistant Editor Doug Woodward.
+Christopher Bryant of the Université de Montréal took over as editor with Volume 20 (1997) and continued through Volume 33 (2010), assisted on the production front by Doug Woodward.

-With the publication of Volume 42 (2019), Jean Dubé (Université Laval) and Sébastien Breau (McGill University) have taken the lead as co-Editors of the journal.
-While the journal has been redesigned with an entirely new layout, it’s main objective continues to be publishing high-quality work that advances our understanding of regional issues.
+With the publication of Volume 42 (2019), Jean Dubé (Université Laval) and Sébastien Breau (McGill University) have taken the lead as co-editors of the journal.
+While the journal has been redesigned with an entirely new layout, new website and a new partnership with Érudit, its main objective continues to be publishing high-quality work that advances our understanding of regional issues.